popCoffee/YOLO-auto-train/README.md

 ### Notes

 * The script will only handle one file at a time, so if you have multiple folders with images the script will need to be ran multiple times.
+Every time it runs, the script will place all images into the ALLrecentJpgTxt folder.

 * The script will only handle one file at a time.
 If there are multiple folders with labled .txt files in them (for example Labels/001/, Labels/002/ ... etc) the script will need to be ran multiple times.
+Every time it runs, the script will place all .txt files into the ALLrecentJpgTxt folder.

 * Currently the script handles one class.
 This can be easily changed.